The Directors are pleased to present the 54th Annual Report along with

-the audited annual Standalone and Consolidated accounts of your Company
+the audited annual standalone and consolidated accounts of your Company

-for the year ended 31st March, 2012.
+for the year ended 31st March, 2013.

 1. Financial Performance